-In 1976, tired of living with the constant indignities of racism in America, Cliff took to sea in a 41-ft wooden ketch, spending years as an expatriate seafarer, adventurer, and occasional smuggler, roaming the Caribbean and Pacific.
-In 1982, spent six months in federal prison on a charge (later dismissed) of smuggling cocaine, marijuana, and Jamaicans into Florida.
-Released from prison with no boat, no money, and too many burned bridges, he lived "underground" (he never called it "homeless") within the drug culture on the streets of Florida for several years, before returning to California.
+In 1976, tired of living with racism in America, Cliff took to sea in a 41-ft ketch, spending years as an expatriate seafarer, adventurer, and occasional smuggler, roaming the Caribbean and Pacific.
+In 1982, he spent six months in jail on federal charges (later dismissed) of smuggling cocaine, marijuana, and Jamaicans into Florida.
 In 1992, he bought a 44-foot ketch he named Amistad and spent the next twenty years at sea, until losing Amistad to pirates in Honduras in 2012, after which he returned to the United States.
 He died unexpectedly July 2, 2016, at the home we shared.

 His contributions to Easy Rider and the independent film genre had been largely ignored and forgotten for decades, as Peter Fonda and others took credit for designing the bikes and the film's conception.
 Not until approximately 2010, when journalists seeking to uncover the mystery of the bike's design uncovered the truth and tracked Cliff down to interview him, did the full story of the bikes and the film's conception begin to emerge.
 Cliff's story is particularly relevant in this moment as our country struggles to reassess our history and address issues of systemic racism and White Supremacy that continue to plague our nation 250 years after its founding.

 Freedom Summer Hollywood Easy Rider Seafarer Adventurer PIRATES!